ved5288/matchup/README.md

 `2.
 First Preference + Iterative Allotment Framework` <br />
 `3.
 Load Max Cardinality Matching`

-_Enter 1 for Gale-Shapley + IAF, and 2 for First Preference + IAF and 3 for loading max cardinality matching_
+_Enter 1 for Gale-Shapley + IAF, 2 for First Preference + IAF, and 3 for loading max cardinality matching_

 Additionally, if _3_ is chosen, the following will be prompted: